jasonm23/ODFileTools/README.md

     NSString *fullPath = [ODFileTools fullPath:@"filename" extension:@".png"  documentsFolder:@"folder"];

 # Notes

+Loading is currently just for keyed archives, extend it if you want it more general purpose.

 The extension methods are there primarily for my own apps, I often have multiple representations of the same data in different file